 Limiting teaching and learning to remote or distance contexts can feel isolating.
-A recent study of adult basic skills instructors showed that most instructors relied on reaching out to learners personally between video classes—often via a phone call (Belzer et al., 2020).
+A recent study of adult education instructors showed that most instructors relied on reaching out to learners personally between video classes—often via a phone call (Belzer et al., 2020).
 You can make the most of these conversations by following these tips:

 - Prepare for the call; know what you want to ask about.
 Plan questions that will inform you about where students are in their assigned work and what problems they might be having.
 Decide ahead of time how formal you want the call to feel.
 If you have particular learning objectives that you need to assess, plan out the questions ahead of time.